Rail

 • Build skills in operating under rail operator rules, interpreting signals and route features, communication, and emergency response

-• Ability to perform roles in train driving, train managing, operations centre
+• Ability to perform roles in train driving, train managing, operations centre.

 Qualifications available